 There is a strong theme running throughout the document of hope and interfaith co-operation on the issue although the Pope does address Catholics specifically also.
 He acknowledges those that have rung the alarm bells before him, “the reflections of numerous scientists, philosophers, theologians and civic groups, all […] have enriched the Church’s thinking on these questions”.
 The document closes with two prayers, one for those who believe in God the Creator and another for those that believe in Jesus Christ – a noble gesture from a Pope that seems more caring and open to people beyond those of the Christian faith (both prayers are reproduced at the end of this article).

-The blame for a changing climate is placed squarely on the activities of man via Pollution, waste and the throwaway culture.
+The Pope places the blame for climate change squarely on the activities of man via Pollution, waste and the throwaway culture.
 Access to safe drinkable water is a “basic and universal human right, since it is essential to human survival and, as such, is a condition for the exercise of other human rights.”
 The loss of thousands of species of plants and animals due to man’s activities is slammed, those species having a value in and of themselves.
 Strikingly, the Pope blames the culture of finance and consumerism – “it is actually making our earth less rich and beautiful, ever more limited and grey.”
 It is leading to the breakdown of communities and family life which sadly, not enough people seem troubled by and so the culture of consumerism continues.

 Focusing on the Bible, the Pope quotes several passages, reinforcing for Christians that the treatment of the earth is of fundamental importance.
 “These accounts suggest that human life is grounded in three fundamental and closely intertwined relationships: with God, with our neighbour and with the earth itself.
 According to the Bible, these three vital relationships have been broken, both outwardly and within us.
 This rupture is sin”.
 They have been broken by our selfishness and consumerism.
 “All of us are linked by unseen bonds and together form a kind of universal family, a sublime communion which fills us with a sacred, affectionate and humble respect”.